 The game allows you to play four yearly strategies plus a grand campaign.
 Each turn represents four months.

-The game has a rating of 7.7 on Boardgamegeek.com where it is ranked 49 in the War Games category and has a five star rating on Amazon.
+The game has a rating of 7.7 on Boardgamegeek.com where it is ranked 49 in the War Games category.

 For the People is designed for ages 12 and up and has a playing time of 360 minutes.